wirelab/wirecraft/README.md

 This issue sometimes happens after installing.
 When you changed all the php.ini settings run another `composer update`.
 This usually fixes the issue.
 If it doesn't: start Googling because this always worked for everyone so far. ):

 #### MySQL Database connection
 When using a newer version of MySQL the authentication method used by MySQL is not supported by Craft CMS.
+You know you got this issue if after step 4 in the install procedure you can't continue. `./craft setup/index`.
+Because it won't recognise your Mysql.

  1. Log into mysql using `mysql -u [username] -p`
  2. `SELECT user, plugin FROM mysql.user;`
  3. Verify that the user you used for the database connection in this project (usually root) uses the `mysql_native_password` plugin.
 If it does, you can stop here.